FeCesar/Order-of-service-system/README.md

 # Downloading and Starting to use the system
   01. You must download or clone the repository
-  02. Open your phpMyAdmin and create a database called sistema_ordem_de_servico
+  02. Create a mysql database called sistema_ordem_de_servico
   03. Open the file on your localhost (it is a PHP system, that is, you need PHP and APACHE to work), and implement in the url of localhost '/install/createTables.php'.
 This will create all necessary tables and will put all information on the tables
   04. Now, you just much put in Login and password the values "admin", and ready!
 You are in the system like a 1-admin
   05. If you want test the type 2-Employee, you much put on in Login and Password the values "user", and ready!
 You are in the system like a 2-Employee.